chang2000/chang2000.github.io/README.md

 This Project is development under node version `18.9.0`.
 It's recommended to use a **nodejs version manager**.

+This project is requires a basic node envrionment.
+Bootstrap and all other related scripts are provided in the `vendor` folder.
+To develop with this project, you need install `eslint`,`prettier` and `sass` via `npm` accorading to the following instructions.

 1. Clone the project to your local computer.
 2. Use `npm install` to install related development dependencies.
 3. Use `npm run sass` while developing to keep css file updated.